 Mechanical Mounting For Vibration Motors: Moulded And Machined Enclosures

 A common method for mounting vibration motors we have yet to cover is the use of receptacle mounting features in moulded or machined enclosures.
-With advances in plastics composition and increased injection moulded tolerances, these are now excellent options for mounting even the smallest of vibration motors such as our Pico Vibe™ range in highly integrated designs.
+With advances in plastic composition and increased injection moulded tolerances, these are now excellent options for mounting even the smallest of vibration motors such as our Pico Vibe™ range in highly integrated designs.

 In this bulletin, we discuss several advantages for using moulded and machined enclosures and then look at a variety of design considerations which are important to the success of the enclosure.